woluweb/updatecf/README.md

 ## Preamble

+Please go <https://sync.joomlacustomfields.org/fr/> for more explanations and for a demo.

 In this plugin, we retrieve information from <https://social.brussels>, which is a Directory of social organizations in Brussels.

 Example of page for a given organization: